David Lloyd George (17 January 1863 – 26 March 1945)

 On leaving number 10, Lloyd George remained an important figurehead in British Politics; his opinion carried weight, though he never regained office.

 In 1936, he met Hitler and commented favourably on Hitler and some of his policies.
-However, he soon became worried over Hitler’s intentions and began to support Churchill’s view of the need to re-arm and face the threat of Hitler.
+However, he soon became worried about Hitler’s intentions and began to support Churchill’s view of the need to re-arm and face the threat of Hitler.

 However, in 1940, after the Battle of Britain, Lloyd George feared Britain’s ability to survive and in a letter, suggested Britain should sue for peace with Hitler.